vEnhance/1802/src/gcd.typ

 ]
 #figure(
   box(image("figures/gcd-cut-gc2.svg", width: auto), stroke: 1pt),
-  caption: [These two red arrows from the poster @fig-int-chart-stokes also chain to give zero.], )
+  caption: [These two red arrows from the poster @poster-stokes also chain to give zero.], )

 Let's see an example of that.